 How to Win Your Workers’ Compensation Claim

 What should you do if you have been injured on the job?
 You’ll need to file a workers’ compensation claim, and it’s essential that you take the proper steps in order to be eligible.
 You should always discuss your case with an experienced Aurora workers’ compensation attorney before making any decisions about your case.
-At Woodruff Johnson & Evans, we have years of experience assisting injured employees with their Illinois workers’ compensation claims and can speak with you about your options.
+At Woodruff Johnson & Evans Law Offices, we have years of experience assisting injured employees with their Illinois workers’ compensation claims and can speak with you about your options.

 In the meantime, it’s important to understand the requirements of a successful workers’ compensation claim.
 We have some tips for you to consider closely.